Stuycs-K/final-project-09-haque-ramisa/WORKLOG.md

 Implementation of encryption and decryption algorithms (individual class).

 ### 05/30
 Code consolidated into key-generating, encode, and decode classes.
 Makefile created, not yet finalized.

+### 05/31
+Working on using the generated keys to encrypt and decrypt/.

+### 06/03
+Implemented the mathematical calculations to encrypt and decrypt input of both string and file types.
+Have makefile, but not yet completely up to date with methods.